Azbesciak/RealDecisionMaker/README.md

 Output from the fatigue function is used as a coefficient in criterion value blur, which depends also on the criterion value range.
 Blur is added or subtracted from the current criterion value depending on the generated sign.
-*The result may be also negative!*
+*The result may be also negative!* or exceed acceptable limits, so we allows to use *criteria bounding* for them - applied on the bias params level.

 The method returns:
 - `EffectiveFatigueRatio` - output of the fatigue function